Firm Overview – Hedding Law Firm

 In the early 1990s, Ira Reiner lost the District Attorney of Los Angeles County to Gil Garcetti, whose son is now the Mayor of Los Angeles.
 It was interesting to see the political upheaval that followed when Mr. Garcetti took office and the lead up to Ira Reiner's defeat.

-I also worked for a Los Angeles Superior Court judge as his research attorney in 1992 (which gave me a great prospective on how a judge decides a case and what will matter to them in making their decisions.
+I also worked for a Los Angeles Superior Court judge as his research attorney in 1992 (which gave me a great perspective on how a judge decides a case and what will matter to them in making their decisions.
 I strategized with the judge before he made his legal rulings.

 This behind-the-scenes look at the inner workings of the DA's Office and the process of how a judge decides cases has served me well from the first time that I appeared in court to the present day.

 If the client wanted to go to trial, I reveled in the chance to destroy the prosecutor's case and win for my clients.
-Over the years, I have litigated many serious murder cases, complex federal crimes, and just about every case you can imagine.
+Over the years, I have litigated severe many murder cases, complex federal crimes, and just about every case you can imagine.